polterguy/ingen/README.md

 3. Front end part (for guest visitors and _"kiosks"_) allowing a user to view exhibits and purchase tickets to exhibits.
 4. PayPal integration for purchasing tickets.

+The system used a real MySQL database, and real (and secure) logins, with the ability to create multiple administrator accounts, allowing an admin user to _"administrate"_ it easily, creating new _"exhibits"_, and delete existing exhibits.
+Of course, what you can do in 3 hours is limited, but I don't think my results was below pair in any ways.

 ### What a guest sees when he visits the URL of the system.

 ![alt screenshot 1](https://phosphorusfive.files.wordpress.com/2018/06/screen-shot-2018-06-23-at-06-22-48.png)